Phinda Private Game Reserve, KwaZulu-Natal

-Before breakfast an early game drive will reveal the world of some of the most spectacular wild animals in Africa, including lions and elephants.
+Before breakfast an early game drive will reveal the world of some of the most spectacular wild animals in Africa, including lion and elephant.
 Around lunch you can take a plunge and swim with dolphins in the Indian Ocean, rounded off with a great fishing trip and delicious dinner back at the lodge.

-Located between the azure ocean waters and the lush World Heritage iSimangaliso Wetland Park, Phinda's 23 000 hectares comprises 7 distinct ecosystems, including the very rare sand forest.
+Located between the azure ocean waters and the lush World Heritage Site iSimangaliso Wetland Park, Phinda's 23 000 hectares comprises seven distinct ecosystems, including the rare sand forest.

 Phinda is a Zulu word meaning 'the return', which signifies that Phinda Private Game Reserve was the location of one of the biggest reintroductions of game in Africa.
 The area was restocked with lion, rhinoceros, buffalo, elephant, leopard, giraffe and other big game in Operation Phinda Izilwane, meaning 'return of the wild animals'.